GoogleCloudDataproc/spark-spanner-connector/README.md

-instanceId|String|The instanceID of the Cloud Spanner database databaseId|String|The databaseID of the Cloud Spanner database table|String|The Table of the Cloud Spanner database that you are reading from disableDataboost|Boolean|Turns off dataBoost on the Cloud Spanner client
+instanceId|String|The instanceID of the Cloud Spanner database databaseId|String|The databaseID of the Cloud Spanner database table|String|The Table of the Cloud Spanner database that you are reading from enableDataboost|Boolean|Turns on Google Cloud Spanner DataBoost on the Cloud Spanner client

 ### Spark shell example